aosceola56/ultimate-pc-guide/docs/pages/glossary.md

 - **LGA (Land Grid Array)**: A type of CPU socket with pins on the motherboard.

 ## M
+- **Memory**: Short for Random Access Memory (RAM).
+Volatile memory used for temporary data storage.
 - **M.2**: A small, high-speed expansion card interface to connect components like SSDs, Wi-Fi, or Bluetooth modules.
   - **M.2-2230**: The form factor of an M.2 module, representing 22x30mm.
   - **M.2-2242**: The form factor of an M.2 module, representing 22x42mm.